 The Priestly Fraternity of St. Peter is a Society of Apostolic Life.
 The Church's Code of Canon Law defines a Society of Apostolic Life as follows: "Societies of apostolic life resemble institutes of consecrated life; their members, without religious vows, pursue the apostolic purpose proper to the society and, leading a life in common as brothers or sisters according to their proper manner of life, strive for the perfection of charity through the observance of the constitutions" (Can.
 731) .

 Thus members of the Priestly Fraternity of St. Peter do not take religious vows.
 Nevertheless at the priest's ordination he solemnly promises to obey his Ordinary, or Ecclesiastical Superior.
-For the FSSP priest this means he must obey his FSSP Superior in matters regarding the internal life and discipline of the Fraternity and the Diocesan Bishop in other matters regarding the apostolate to which he is assigned.
-Each member incardinated in the Priestly Fraternity of St. Peter also makes a solemn obligation to preserve perpetual celibacy just like other priests in the Latin Rite of the Church.
+For the FSSP priest this means he must obey his FSSP Superior in matters regarding the internal life and discipline of the Fraternity and the Diocesan Bishop in other matters regarding the apostolate where he is assigned.
+Each member incardinated in the Priestly Fraternity of St. Peter also makes a solemn obligation to preserve perpetual celibacy, the same as other priests in the Latin Rite of the Church.
 In addition, each member of the Priestly Fraternity of St. Peter must strive to practice the spirit of poverty according to the Constitutions.
 Thus the priest's salary is quite modest and he strives to live simply, detached from worldly comforts and possessions.

 Does one have to have college experience to become a Fraternity seminarian?

-College experience has certain advantages, such as increased academic ability and experience.
-We recommend at least two years of a good college, but it is not required.
-With some colleges the academic and moral corruption that are encountered make them incompatible with preparing for seminary.
-In addition we cannot accept men with outstanding student loans (see below).
+College experience has certain advantages, such as inhancing academic ability and social experience.
+We recommend at least two years at a good college, but it is not strictly required.
+With some colleges the academic and moral corruption encountered make them incompatible with preparing for seminary.
+Please note that we cannot accept men with outstanding student loans (see below).

 Can you accept men with disabilities?